Stephen-Gates/report-gallery/docs/metrics-reports/index.md

     - *How many Applications are Active or being Phased out each month?*
     - *How many Applications became Active each year?*

-Metrics reports are standard LeanIX reports.
+:fontawesome-regular-check-circle: Metrics reports are standard LeanIX reports.